souravbadami/linkbynet.github.io/_includes/elk-elk.markdown

 soon as possible.

 Deleting documents in an Elasticsearch index is an expensive operation, especially if there are lots of them.
-Opposite-wise, dropping an entire index is cheap.
+On the other hand, dropping an entire index is cheap.

-Therefore, whenever possible, create time-based indexes.
+Therefore, whenever possible, create time-based indices.
 For example, each index will hold data for a specific day, week, month, year etc.
-When you want to get rid of old documents, you can easily drop entire indexes.
+When you want to get rid of old documents, you can easily drop entire indices.

 As an alternative to deleting indices, you can also close them.
-This will retain the data on disk, but will free most of the CPU/RAM resources and also leave you the option to re-open them if you need them later on.
+This will retain the data on disk, but will free up most of the CPU/RAM resources and also leave you the option to re-open them if you need them later on.

 Finally, there is always data which is stored in indices you can't delete or close because you still use them regularly.
-Often the older indices are not modified anymore : This is typical of time based data, where you will add documents to the index of the day and the older indices are basically read-only).
+Often the older indices cease to be modified : This is typical of time-based data, where you will add documents to the index of the day and the older indices are basically read-only).
 Those indices can be optimized to reduce their resource requirements.